Research output per year

 Research activity per year

 Alex Nora Esculapio is a lecturer in Historical and Critical Studies for the BA (Hons) Fashion Business, BA (Hons) Textiles and Business and BA (Hons) Fashion Communication and Business.
-Her research interests include historical and contemporary cultures of sustainability, fashion and affect theory. environmental humanities, queer ecologies and the interesections of queer theory. trans studies and fashion studies.
+Her research interests include historical and contemporary cultures of (un)sustainability, environmental history and humanities and queer ecologies.

 Alex holds a BA in Foreign Languages and Literatures from University of Milan, Italy, and Uppsala University, Sweden, an MA in Fashion Studies from Parsons the New School for Design and a PhD from University of Brighton.
-She is the ECR representative for the Sustainability strand at the Centre for Design History (CDH) at University of Brighton and a member of the Union for Concerned Researchers in Fashion (UCRF).
+She is a member of the Centre for Design History (CDH) at University of Brighton and a member of the Union for Concerned Researchers in Fashion (UCRF).

 Parallel to her work in academia, Alex has also contributed as a writer and editor to a number of publications, including BIAS, Vestoj: The Journal of Sartorial Matters, Fashion Projects, The Fashion Studies Journal and Viscose.